Dev0psKing/se-assignment-2-introduction-to-software-engineering-Dev0psKing/README.md

 - IEEE Software Engineering Standards
 - Publications and guidelines from professional organizations like the IEEE Computer Society, ACM, and others.

-Provide real-world examples or case studies wherever possible.
-Cite any references or sources you use in your answers.
-Submit your completed assignment by [due date].